Caldera Vacanza Quick Start Guide

 After each use: we recommend adding one tablespoon per person of the Oxidizer after each use while running a “clean cycle”.
 This will help keep your water fresh and clear by removing organics.

-Monthly: Add a fresh Bromine or SmartChlor cartridge to your SpaFrog Chamber.
+Monthly: Add a fresh SmartChlor cartridge to your SpaFrog Chamber.
 These last for approximately 4 weeks and need to be refreshed regularly.
 Clean your filter, even if it looks clean, at least once a month!
 This will remove all organic and mineral build up and will help keep your water fresh and clean.
 Just rinse it with a hose on a high power nozzle to release all undesirables.

 Quarterly: Replace your SpaFrog Mineral Cartridge.
 These have a finite lifespan of four months and should be refreshed 3 times a year.
 Clean your spa cover to remove any mildew and apply a protective coat of CoverShield to the top of the cover.